-Of course, as photogenic as my three new friends were, I didn’t get a shot of any of them, as Jerry was instantly convinced I was CIA, and because of this conviction, he strictly prohibited the use of my camera, which at this point I had propped on the bar to the right of his brown, feathered fedora, a hat which he seemed to be using to protect his double-whiskey.
-So, I put the camera in my backpack to put Jerry at ease, ordered another mai tai from Angie, and settled in for some stories from the three of them, each about different times and places.
+Of course, beautifully photogenic as my three new friends were, I didn’t get a shot of any of them, as Jerry was instantly convinced I was CIA, and because of this conviction, he strictly prohibited the use of my camera, which at this point I had propped on the bar to the right of his brown, feathered fedora, a hat which he seemed to be using to protect his double-whiskey.
+So, I put the camera in my backpack to put Jerry at ease, ordered another mai tai from Angie, and then settled in for some stories from the three of them, about different times and places.

-Photos taken August 4, 2017
+Photos taken August 4, 2017.